 EEB Scholars will tour the University and attend workshops on the graduate school application and interview process, meet one-on-one with faculty members, and interact with current graduate students.
 Scholars will also have the opportunity to present a poster on their prior research and to hear highlights from graduate students about their research.
 This program is an excellent way to preview Princeton and gain insights into the process of applying to graduate school.

 This program is designed for students applying to graduate school this upcoming fall or in the near future (current juniors, seniors, and recent college graduates).
-We strongly encourage applicants from Minority Serving Institutions such as Historically Black Colleges and Universities or Hispanic Serving Institutions, as well as applicants inhabiting other axes of minority status.
+We especially encourage students from underrepresented minorities and developing nations to apply, as well as those inhabiting other axes of diversity.
+Students attending Minority Serving Institutions (such as Historically Black Colleges and Universities, Hispanic Serving Institutions, and Tribal Colleges and Universities), first-generation students, and undocumented students are particularly invited to apply.

 Application opens: April 5, 2018